Birmingham dog attack victim feared for schoolchildren

 - Published

-A man who was bitten when two dogs got loose near a school in Birmingham says he feared for the children there.
+A man bitten four times when two dogs got loose near a school in Birmingham says he feared for the children there.

 Simon Edge was one of six people treated for injuries.
 He said the attacks were "totally unprovoked" and described the dogs as "feral".

-Children at Barford primary were kept inside at the end of the school day until the animals were under control.
+Barford primary pupils were kept inside for an hour at the end of the school day until the animals were caught.

 Mr Edge said when he had got to hospital he had met a "young girl" who had been bitten 17 times.